SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 Please see also, the [Code of Conduct](CODE_OF_CONDUCT.md) document.

-## Bug reports
+# Bug reports

+Even if you are not a software developer you can contribute immensely by informing us about bugs and other problems you notice during usage or testing of the firmwares created from this repository and related projects:

-* Please submit an issue highlighting as much *relevant* context about the bug as possible
+* Please submit an [issue](https://github.com/SynthstromAudible/DelugeFirmware/issues) highlighting as much *relevant* context about the bug as possible

 * Quality of information (rather than quantity, necessarily) is key!
 See [How to Report Bugs Effectively](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html) by Simon Tatham for more on this topic.

-* Do let us know whether the bug was found on an OLED or 7seg Deluge as this may be important.
+* Do let us know whether the bug was found on an OLED or 7seg Deluge as this may be important as well as the source and version of firmware (branch/etc.)

 * Where the bug exists in build scripts, e2, or other development, building, and debugging processes, please provide excerpts of the relevant logs if you suspect they might be helpful.

 * Bugs in related projects should be submitted to the appropriate issue tracker:
     * DelugeProbe: [litui/delugeprobe](https://github.com/litui/delugeprobe)
     * DBT-Toolchain: [litui/dbt-toolchain](https://github.com/litui/dbt-toolchain)

+# Ideas, feature requests, suggestions and discussions

+Please use the [Discussions](https://github.com/SynthstromAudible/DelugeFirmware/discussions) feature in our repository which allows both creating discussion, ideas, polls and more as well as voting on existing topics.

+* Please search first if there is alreay a (draft) [Pull request](https://github.com/SynthstromAudible/DelugeFirmware/pulls) or existing Discussion item related to your idea and start your discussion from there if possible.
+* Reading, voting and commenting on discussion items and Pull requests will help a lot to improve the direction of the project
+* Please don't use the repository [issue](https://github.com/SynthstromAudible/DelugeFirmware/issues) tracker only for bug reports
+* For further inspiration and discussion there is also the [Deluge Suggestions area](https://forums.synthstrom.com/categories/deluge-suggestions) and [Open Source area](https://forums.synthstrom.com/categories/open-source-) on the [Synthstrom Forum](https://forums.synthstrom.com)
+* For more in-depth technical discussion you are welcome to join the #dev-chat channel in the [Deluge User Discord](https://discord.com/invite/gWaJEh6pPP)

+## Code review and testing

+Pull requests that are no longer marked as Draft and are open for merging should be ready to test and any help is appreciated.
+* This includes both building and testing the firmware as well as reading and reviewing the source code
+* Please use the review and discussion funcationality provided within GitHub
+* Code reviews are intended to increase quality and should not go into nitpicking, please remember the [Code of Conduct](CODE_OF_CONDUCT.md).
+* Final desicions about merging of Pull requests is up to the code owners, see below and in [Governance](GOVERNANCE.md)

+# @TODO - All of the following

+# Repository contributions

+Everybody is invited to contribute to the community branch of this repository in various ways outlined below.
+For information on the decision making process for accepting changes into please also see the [Governance](GOVERNANCE.md) documentation.

+## Core improvements and features

+Core improvements include everything that makes the overall project better including documentation, code commentation, refactoring for clarity, rea,

+## Requirements
+* Compatible with OLED and 7SEG
+* Changes that change user interact require either runtime configuration or compiler switch
+* Changes that massively alter system performance
+* Changes that massively alter image size

+## Workflow

+https://github.blog/2017-07-06-introducing-code-owners/ -> At least one person

 ## Pull Requests (PR)